 - The Norwich to London mail

-stops were greeted with fury in 1994 and now there are two trains each way
+weekday stops were greeted with fury in 1994 and now there are two trains

-for Norwich commuters.
-A gated crossing and signal box survive but the
+each way for Norwich commuters.
+A former signal box survives but the

 Railway pub has pulled its last pint.